-In the first of what will become a series of interviews with Runners At The Sharp-end or the R.A.T.S (for an explanation of what I am defining as a runner at the sharp end have a read here), I had the opportunity to ask Nate Pennington (or 1st Lieutenant Nathan Pennington of the US Army, [...]
+This is the second in a series of interviews with Runners At The Sharp-end (the R.A.T.S).
+For an explanation of what I am defining as a runner at the sharp end have a read here.
+Richard, a member of the famous Ranelagh Harriers, is a fierce competitor, especially in cross-country races and excels at any [...]

 - Sports Personality of the Year… if you’re a man.
 November 29, 2011